 The mandatory Settlement Conference has now been scheduled for the end of the month; and while I would selfishly love the opportunity to advocate on my client’s behalf, it looks like a settlement will be reached before that time and an early resolution of the matter is always my first priority.

-Irrespective of what happens, I have learnt so much from this experience and know that I will be that much more confident on my next file.
+Irrespective of what happens, I have learnt so much from this experience, and I know that I will be that much more confident on my next file.
 Hopefully, it’s not too far away!